Chorus-bdd/Chorus-bdd.github.io/pages/GettingStarted/Docker/RunningWithDocker.md

 If you have additional .jar which you would like to include on the Chorus classpath, these can be placed in the directory mounted at `/choruslibs`.
 This can be useful to provide jdbc drivers for the built in SQL handler, or your own library of handler classes

+If providing your own handler classes remember to tell Chrous which packages to scan to find them, using the -h switch.
+e.g. `-h org.myorg.myhandlers`